-To earn the ribbon crest for this part of the STEM Challenge, you need to complete activities in order to earn "challenge credits", depending on your branch of Guiding.
-You can select these activities from this booklet, or you can choose activities from the Internet, books or magazines, other Guiders or people in your community, or any other resources.
+To earn the ribbon crest for this part of the STEM Challenge, you must complete activities to earn "challenge credits," depending on your branch of Guiding.
+You can select these activities from this booklet or choose activities from the Internet, books or magazines, other Guiders or people in your community, or any other resources.
 As long as the activities are challenging for your group and fit the objectives of this part of the STEM Challenge, go ahead and use them.
-(And if you come across something really cool, please let us know so we can add it to any future STEM-related challenges!)
+(If you come across something cool, please let us know so we can add it to any future STEM-related challenges!)

-The "challenge credit" system is new - activities that require more time to complete will earn more credits than the quick activities.
-The number of challenge credits per activity is listed on the challenge tracking sheet.
-If you would like to complete an alternate activity, which requires more time and in-depth study, you can use your judgment to determine how many credits the activity should be worth.
+The "challenge credit" system is new - activities that require more time to complete will earn more credits than quick activities.
+The challenge tracking sheet lists the number of challenge credits per activity.
+Suppose you would like to complete an alternate activity requiring more time and in-depth study.
+In that case, you can use your judgment to determine how many credits the activity should be worth.